MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/extended-security-updates.md

 ---
 title: Windows Server 2008 and 2008 R2 Extended Security Updates
-description: Learn how to use Extended Security Updates (ESU) for Windows Server 2008 and 2008 R2 in Azure after the end of their support lifecycle. ms.prod: windows-server ms.technology: server-general ms.mktglfcycl: manage
+description: Learn how to use Extended Security Updates (ESU) for Windows Server 2008 and 2008 R2 after the end of their support lifecycle. ms.prod: windows-server ms.technology: server-general ms.mktglfcycl: manage